Formal doctrine

 RUISA framework

-The intellectual core of RUISA: a doctrine for aligning roles, users, information, situation, and actions so complex operations remain coherent under pressure.
+The intellectual core of RUISA: a doctrine for aligning roles, users, information, situation, and actions so complex operations remain coherent under pressure, while standing in conversation with systems thinking, high reliability organization theory, Reason's Swiss Cheese model, and Normal Accident Theory.

 Framework identity